tshi13/Do-It/doc/SRS.md

 ## Potential Clients：
 - Anyone who needs help with staying focused and beating their procrastination.
 - People who want to acquire new skills/complete tasks/achieve consistency.
+- People who want to gain influence and share their good progress of doing something meaningful.

 ## Proposed Solution:
 Through the betting system in Dolt, users need a certain amount of Dolt coin to play the game.
 Users in a group will set tasks for themselves and other people will keep track of them by using public social media posts or private group posts.
 The user who fails to do their tasks will lose coins and the rest of the users will spilt the coins evenly.
 Successful users will